public-office/workshop-syllabus/README.md

 ### Text editor

-Install a text editor
+Computer code is text.
+When writing code you will use a plain text editor.
+Any text editor can work, however there are speciailised text editors that are designed for writing code, offering useful features such as syntax highlighting, code hints/completion and file management.

+Download and install one of the following code editors:

   * [Atom](https://atom.io/)<sup>*</sup>
   * [Sublime Text](https://www.sublimetext.com/)
   * [VSCode](https://code.visualstudio.com/)

-\* As **code is text**, you can use any plain text editor to write it.
-However we assume you will use Atom as your editor and will use it during the course.
+\* We assume you will choose Atom as your editor and will use it during the course.